Prior Performing Arts Center

 Choral and organ concerts are performed in St. Joseph Memorial Chapel, where the Taylor and Boody Organ, designed in the tradition of 16th- and 17th-century Dutch and north German organs, can be heard regularly at the 11:30 a.m.
 Sunday Mass.

-An approximately 1,800 square foot exhibit space located in The Prior Performing Arts Center, Holy Cross’ newly opened hub for academic and artistic innovation.
-The climate- and temperature-controlled gallery space presents five or six original and loan exhibitions every year, comprised of multi-disciplinary contemporary and historically significant exhibitions.
+This 1,800 square-foot climate- and temperature-controlled gallery space presents five or six original and loan exhibitions every year, comprised of multi-disciplinary contemporary and historically significant exhibitions.
+The Gallery is located on the top floor of the Prior Performing Arts Center.

 Explore some of the dynamic programming we have on campus.

-Breakdancing in the Beehives at the Prior Performing Arts Center.
+Breakdancing in the Beehive at the Prior Performing Arts Center.

 Oklahoma! production in February 2024.
 Music by Richard Rodgers; Book and lyrics by Oscar Hammerstein II; Based on the play Green Grow the Lilacs by Lynn Riggs; Directed by Meaghan Deiter.